Hasib Hussain: London bombings

-In mid-June 2005, Magdi Asdi el-Nashar, an Egyptian lecturer at the University of Leeds, rented a flat from Ddnan Shukir.
+In mid-June 2005, Magdi Asdi el-Nashar, an Egyptian lecturer at the University of Leeds, rented a flat from Adnan Shukir.
 Hussain played the role of el-Nashar's purportedly foreign friend.
 Sources differ, but either Hussain's brother or the police examined Hussain's mobile phone, which had Shukir's number in its storage.
-Police raided the flat, finding kilos of explosives and other evidence of a bomb-making operation.
+Police raided the flat, finding kilogrammes of explosives and other evidence of a bomb-making operation.

 Before Hussain went to London with Khan and Tanweer, all three men had travelled to 18 Alexandra Grove, Hyde Park, Leeds, where the homemade explosive devices were assembled.
 The bombs were placed into a refrigerated box to maintain stability overnight.
 In the morning they travelled south towards Luton railway station, where they joined Germaine Lindsay, the fourth bomber, at around 6:50 am.
 They then made the trip to King's Cross station by train.

 On the day of the attacks, Hussain may have intended to take the Northern line train: however, it was temporarily suspended on that date and so he left the London Underground system.
 He was captured on CCTV in a Boots store on the concourse of King's Cross after the other bombs had gone off.
 Mobile phone records indicate that he had tried to telephone the other bombers.
 About 50 minutes after the other bombs had detonated, Hussain appears to have boarded the number 30 bus, his bomb exploding shortly thereafter: a driving licence and credit cards were found in the wreckage of the bus in Tavistock Square.

 Hussain's parents contacted Scotland Yard at about 10:20 pm on 7 July to report that their son had been travelling to London with three friends and had not been heard from since.

 Hussain's body was buried in a Muslim cemetery in Leeds on 2 November 2005.